Use this in Operating Cost Calculator

 Rent

-Rent is usually your single largest fixed cost:
+Rent is usually your single biggest fixed cost:

 - Rural village or small town: £500-£1,200 per month